Emergency Department

 Welcome to the Prince of Wales Emergency Department (ED).

-We run a busy 24 hour emergency service to adults over 16 years of age who have a serious illness or injury and need immediate treatment.
+Our busy 24 hour emergency service cares for adults over 16 years of age who have a serious illness or injury and need immediate treatment.

-We aim to provide the best care possible to all patients.
+We aim to provide the best care possible to all patients who visit our ED.

-The order in which you will be seen in an ED is determined by the seriousness of your health problem, not the time of your arrival.
+We use the NSW Health triage system to ensure we are treating those with the most urgent needs first.
+The order in which you will be seen is determined by the seriousness of your health problem, not the time of your arrival.
 Those people with the most serious and urgent conditions are seen first, and those with less serious conditions may have to wait until a clinician is free.

 EDs can be very busy places.